kmmahaj/aws-map-linkedaccounts/README.md

 <p align="center">
 </p>

-# Automating spend tracking for AWS MAP member accounts
+# Automating custom cost and usage tracking for member accounts in the AWS MAP

 Provides fully automated tracking to member account owners on both their spend and credits for their AWS MAP tagged resources